 The entire world was shocked when the Titanic sank in April of 1912.
-A hundred years and several movies later, we’re all still fascinated with every detail of the doomed voyage—especially the passengers.
+A hundred years and several movies later, we’re still fascinated with every detail of the doomed voyage—especially the passengers.
 We want to know who they were, where they were going, and what they did before, during, and after the disaster.

-Unfortunately, there’s no evidence that any Davenporters were on the Titanic.
+Unfortunately—or fortunately, depending on how you look at it—there’s no evidence that any Davenporters were on the Titanic.
 While our newspapers were full of news about the sinking of the unsinkable, they couldn’t provide any first-hand accounts from local residents or any local obituaries for those who didn’t make it home.

 But our Special Collections Center can provide some information about one aspect of the passengers: what they might have worn.

 On the left, John and Minnie Benedict are wearing the sort of fashions Second Class passengers might have worn in their areas of the ship.
-Mrs. Olga Roddewig, on the right, is dressed for dinner.
+Mrs. Olga Roddewig, on the right, is dressed appropriately for dinner.

 It was cold in the Northern seas, and a walk on the decks meant bundling up, even when it was sunny.
 And if there’s one thing Midwesterners know, it’s how to dress warmly!
 Miss Anna England is on the left, and Mrs. Myrtle Dow is on the right: